Fifty Years of SAR Automatic Target Recognition: The Road Forward: Evolution of SAR Target classification

 We summarizes existing methods classified into intensity-based, texture-based, scattering modeling-based, and structural-based categories, noting some overlap across these domains.
 The methods are categorized based on the main feature utilized.

-\textbf{\textit{1) Intensity-based Methods:}} These methods directly take the pixel intensity values of target region images as the source of features and high computational efficiency.
-Their fundamental assumption holds that targets with different structures and materials exhibit unique and stable backscattering statistical patterns under different azimuth angles \cite{papson2012clsShadow,park2012PLF,chen2014spv}.
-A typical practice involves extracting statistical metrics—such as mean, variance, histogram distribution, or moment features—from image slices \cite{song2016sarHOG}, which are then input into traditional classifiers (\textit{e.g.}, SVM \cite{zhao2002SVMATR} or AdaBoost \cite{sun2007adaboost}) for classification.
+\textbf{\textit{1) Intensity-based Methods:}} These methods directly take the pixel intensity values of target region images as the source of features and high computational efficiency, such as PLF-SAR \cite{park2012PLF} and SPV-SAR \cite{chen2014spv}.
+Their fundamental assumption holds that targets with different structures and materials exhibit unique and stable backscattering statistical patterns under different azimuth angles (e.g., HMM-SAR \cite{papson2012clsShadow}).
+A typical practice involves extracting statistical metrics, such as mean, variance, histogram distribution, or moment features, from image slices, which are then input into traditional classifiers (e.g., SVM \cite{zhao2002SVMATR}, AdaBoost \cite{sun2007adaboost} or SAR-HOG \cite{song2016sarHOG}) for classification.
 For example, Enderli \textit{et al.} \cite{SAR2007PAMIRadar} proposed a SAR target classification method based on the weighted deflection criterion.
 By computing third-order pseudo-Zernike moments, the method used a quadratic filter to approximate the optimal likelihood ratio classifier.
-However, these methods are sensitive to noise and attitude variations, neglect phase and contextual information, have limited discriminative ability, and easily lead to confusion between different targets at specific angles.
+However, these methods are sensitive to noise and pose variations, often overlooking phase and contextual information.
+Consequently, they exhibit limited discriminative power and are prone to confusion among different targets under specific viewing angles.

 \textbf{\textit{2) Texture-based Methods:}} Texture features leverage the spatial distribution patterns of pixel intensity in SAR images, with typical examples including the Gray-Level Co-occurrence Matrix (GLCM) and its derived metrics such as contrast, entropy, and correlation \cite{Cross1983texture,ulaby1986textural,soh2002SARtexture}.
 These features are used to characterize the roughness and uniformity of targets.
 Specifically, GLCM4Ice \cite{holmes1998textural} has been successfully applied to sea ice type discrimination, while MRF-SAR \cite{clausi2004comparingGLCPMRF,ochilov2012operationalSeaIce} systematically compared different texture modeling methods and analyzed the impact of window size on feature stability.
 However, the performance of texture-based methods is severely affected by speckle noise and exhibits poor robustness to target pose variations, which limits their application in complex scenarios.